onflow/flow-playground-tutorials/tutorials/07-voting/README.md

 ## Setup the environment

 In this tutorial, we are introducing the [Flow CLI](https://developers.flow.com/tools/flow-cli/index), which allows us to run our code on a local blockchain emulator.
 Please follow the link and install it on your computer.
+You should now be able to call it by simply entering `flow`, which will show you a list with all commands.
+The CLI also contains the blockchain emulator, please take a look at the [Flow CLI subsection](https://developers.flow.com/tools/flow-cli/start-emulator) for a brief overview, more details are covered in the [ReadMe](https://github.com/onflow/flow-emulator/#readme).

 Once installed, please download the project in the terminal by executing `git clone git@github.com:onflow/flow-playground-tutorials.git`, and then go to the project folder: `cd tutorials/08-voting`.
-Once there, please execute:
+Once there, please execute this command which will create an initial configuration:

 ```console
 flow init
 ```

-Then, edit the configuration and add the contracts (also in the section `deployments`), it should look like this afterwards:
+Then, edit the configuration and add both the `contracts` and the `deployments` section, this is needed for the deployment of the project:

 ```json:title=flow.json
 {